LATEST STORIES:

 The Royal Botanical Gardens (RBG) is thinking past Christmas and into the future for its ecosystems by asking for used Christmas tree donations.

-The RBG has been running the project for over a decade, planting over 175,000 trees to stabilize the flow of the water during high-water events.
+The RBG has been running the project for over 20 years, planting over 175,000 trees to stabilize the flow of the water during high-water events.

 The National Historic Site is collecting a maximum of 3,000 trees this holiday season, and while staff did not say if they’re accepting just any type of tree, spruce and fir species are preferred.